yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-09-28-istio-deepdive-pt4.md

 ```

 ## 📦️ Understanding the Istio-Proxy Container
-Let's delve into the Istio-proxy container to observe the step-by-step process of xDS (xDS API) within the source pod.
+Let's delve into the Istio-proxy container to observe the step-by-step process of xDS within the source pod.

 ![Istio-proxy](/images/post-20240928/istio-proxy.png)